boorgoof/TurtleBot3_Autonomous_Navigation-/README.md

-To see the original repository: https://github.com/CaregnatoGianluca/group_number_4_assignment_1
+To see the original repository: https://github.com/CaregnatoGianluca/TurtleBot-Autonomous-navigation

 **Authors:** Matteo Bino, Gianluca Caregnato, Federico Meneghetti

 ## Project Overview

-This repository contains the implementation for the **Assignment 1** (see the pdf).

 We developed a robotic system capable of autonomous navigation and perception in a simulated environment.
 The main objectives of the project were: